0x4447/0x4447-product-sftp-office-single/README.md

 You'll need to request a fixed IP and take note of the ID, which you'll use when deploying the CloudFormation file.
 The next section contains details on why an Elastic IP is important and how it's used.

 ### EFS Backups
-Since AWS Backups is a new feature, it is not yet available in CloudFormation.
-This means that if you want your data to be backed up, you need to set this up manually after deployment.
+As a new feature, AWS Backups isn't yet available in CloudFormation.
+If you want your data backed up, set this up manually after deployment.
 The next section contains details on how to do so.

 # How to deploy